html-validate/html-validate/docs/rules/void.md

 - `omit` requires end tag to be omitted and disallows self-closing elements (default).
-- `selfclosing` requests self-closing any void element.
+- `selfclose` requests self-closing any void element.
 - `any` allows both omitting and self-closing elements.